CraigB-spinner/Arcade-Spinner/README.md

 or female Dupont pre-wired bundles (wire jumper) with spare wire 24-28AWG (stranded wire for flexiblity).
 Sanwa - 2.8mm(0.110") or Suzo-Happ - 4.8mm(0.187") female spade crimp connectors for arcade button ends.
 3 - 3x12mm Countersunk Machine Head Screws (sourced from Traxxas 2552 hobby parts); cut to length with dremel; uses same Allen wrench as grub screw with noted wheel.
 Lexan sheet 0.060" thick, size 95x53mm(3.75x2.1") or aluminum/steel sheet cut to same size of Sanwa JLF-P1 mounting plate.
-I don't recommend using joystick plate as holes are located at 90° and rotary encoder mounts at 120°.
+I don't recommend using joystick plate as holes are located at 90° and rotary encoder mounts at 120° (28-30mm dia.
+M3 mounts with 20mm dia. raised bearing hub).
 Clear Lexan makes visibility easier for fabrication.<br/><br/>

 **For the more observant** in pictures ["Inside Spaghetti"](Special%20Testing%20Pics/Inside%20spaghetti.jpg) and ["Arduino Beauty Shot"](Special%20Testing%20Pics/Arduino%20beauty%20shot.jpg) there's an extra wire harness and aligator clip hooking to Gnd.
 TX0 & RX1 are wired to the y-axis of a proto-type [Trackball](https://www.amazon.ca/gp/product/B00F1YQH6G/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) setup.
 Arduino code has been modified, tested and confirmed to work.
 No stutter or lag as using only USB protocol to RetroPie.
 No PS/2 Protocol overhead.
 I will be working on enclosure to finish new controller for games like **Centipede**, **Marble Madness**, **Crystal Castles**, and others.